Calgary Coin & Antique Home Chinese Reference Guide Index

 VF $7.50 XF $9.50

-In March of 1998, we purchased part of a Wu Shu hoard which contained examples of S-115 (rim on the upper edge of the inner hole) as well as examples of S-259 and S-258 (small and large half dots on the bottom edge of the inner hole).
+In March of 1998, I purchased part of a Wu Shu hoard which contained examples of S-115 (rim on the upper edge of the inner hole) as well as examples of S-259 and S-258 (small and large half dots on the bottom edge of the inner hole).
 All of the coins were basically as cast, or close to it, with identical powdery green patination over-layered by a very fine brown clay.
 There is little double but that these coins all came from the same hoard and must have been cast and circulated at about the same time.
 If S-115 dates to about 60 BC, then these two types must be from that general period as well.

 s-304